scitokens/scitokens.github.io/technical_docs/Claims.md

 * *aud* (Audience): A service URI the SciToken is authorized to access (note: requesting this to be a URI is a slight narrowing of the definition from RFC7519).
 For example, if the VO has write access to several storage services, this claim may be utilized to limit a token to a single endpoint.
 The `aud` claim is OPTIONAL.

+* *jti* (JWT ID): The interpretation for `jti` is unchanged from the RFC.
+It is a unique identifier that protects against replay attacks and enables revocation.

 SciToken-specific Claims
 ------------------------